NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README-san.md

 Note that a copy of this repo has been put into ubuntu's home directory on the jump server for you.
 Don't be confused with this copy of the repo and the one you used to create the environment with earlier.
-This copy will not have the terraform state information, nor your changes to the variables.tf file, but it does have other files you'll need to complete the setup.
+This copy will not have the terraform state database, nor your changes to the variables.tf file, but it does have other files you'll need to complete the setup.

 After making the following substitutions in the commands below: